 The SciGaP project develops and deploys Apache Airavata software as an open source platform of services that can be used to build Science Gateways.

 The SciGaP project (NSF award #1339774) is supported by a collaborative grant.
 It is led by Indiana University and includes the University of California San Diego and the University of Texas Health Sciences Center San Antonio as collaborating partners.

 Cyberinfrastructure Integration Research Center Director Marlon Pierce is the PI of this project.

 Science Gateway Institute

-PTI provides cybersecurity leadership for the Science Gateway Institute through a collaboration between the Science Gateways Research Center (SGRC) and the Center for Applied Cybersecurity Research (CACR), specifically Director Von Welch and Senior Systems Analyst Randy Heiland.
+PTI provides cybersecurity leadership for the Science Gateway Institute through a collaboration between the Cyberinfrastructure Integration Research Center (CIRC) and the Center for Applied Cybersecurity Research (CACR), specifically Director Von Welch and Senior Systems Analyst Randy Heiland.

 XSEDE is a single virtual system that scientists can use to interactively share computing resources, data, and expertise.
 People around the world use these resources and services—things like supercomputers, collections of data, and new tools—to improve our planet.

 IU has a major subcontract from the University of Illinois Urbana-Champaign, with Craig Stewart as the IU Principal investigator.
 Dr. Marlon Pierce is a key leader in XSEDE’s extended collaborative support services, with a focus on implementing science gateways.
 Rich Knepper, Therese Miller, and Craig Stewart are all leaders in XSEDE’s community interoperability efforts to connect campus and national cyberinfrastructure.
 And Julie Wernert and Craig Stewart are leading XSEDE efforts to quantify its benefits to the US overall.

 PTI Economic Development Partnership Program

 Through partnerships within the program, CACR offers guidance and consulting to organizations throughout the state of Indiana and the nation.